Terms and Conditions for Use Washington College Network

 - The use of a WC UserID by more than one person is prohibited.
 Users are responsible for any consequences arising from the use of their WC UserID, either directly or indirectly attributable to their actions.
 User passwords must never be shared.

 In the event of violations of the provisions of this document, the Chief Information Officer may immediately terminate all services accessible through the use of the violator’s WC Network ID.
 Violators of College policies may be referred to the Washington College Honor Board and/or the employee’s supervisor for appropriate disciplinary action.
 Violators may also be subject to prosecution under local, state, and federal laws.
 Any decision to terminate service may be appealed to the President’s Office.

-Although Washington College tries to provide a stable and accurate computing environment, from time to time hardware and/or software errors may arise.
+Although Washington College tries to provide a stable and accurate computing environment, from time to time hardware and/or software errors may arise from time to time.
 The College does not warrant the accuracy of its computers, network systems, documentation, or advice and consultation.
 Neither Washington College nor or any of its agents shall be liable for any incidental or consequential damages, even if advised of the possibility thereof.
 In no event shall Washington College or any of its agents be liable for failure to deliver WC IT Resources’ services.